 It began with the surviving fragments of papyrus hidden among splintered wood and stone shelves, wedged within an alcove of a stone interior wall, near an aisle leading into the lower chambers, adjacent to the cataloging room of the Mouseion at Alexandria reserved for scribes and librarians.
 How could I have known?

 Currently researching aspects of the 18th and early 19th centuries with particular focus on the private life of Thomas Paine.
-Also, working and an anthology of essays.
+Ghostwriting an article here and there and beginning to compile an anthology of essays.